SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Developers area/spinalhdl_datamodel.rst

 .. code-block:: scala

   def atBeginingOfCurrentComponent[T](body : => T) : T = {
-    val body = Component.current.dslBody  // Get the head of the current component symboles tree (AST in other words) val ctx = body.push()                 // Now all access to the SpinalHDL API will be append to it (instead of the current context) val swapContext = body.swap()         // Empty the symbole tree (but keep a reference to the old content) val ret = that                        // Execute the block of code (will be added to the recently empty body) ctx.restore()                         // Restore the original context in which this function was called swapContext.appendBack()              // append the original symboles tree to the modified body ret                                   // return the value returned by that }
+    val body = Component.current.dslBody  // Get the head of the current component symbols tree (AST in other words) val ctx = body.push()                 // Now all access to the SpinalHDL API will be append to it (instead of the current context) val swapContext = body.swap()         // Empty the symbol tree (but keep a reference to the old content) val ret = that                        // Execute the block of code (will be added to the recently empty body) ctx.restore()                         // Restore the original context in which this function was called swapContext.appendBack()              // append the original symbols tree to the modified body ret                                   // return the value returned by that }